Planning to purchase a home in BC but the bank said no?

 Monthly rent + rent credits

-Your monthly payment will typically be slightly above the market rent for the area because it includes the market rent plus your rent credit.
+Your monthly rent payment will typically be at a slight premium to the market rent for the area because it includes the market rent plus your rent credit.

 Over 24 months at $350/month in credits: that’s $8,400 building towards purchasing a home that no other buyers can compete on.